apache/helix/src/site/markdown/tutorial_spectator.md

     * ADMIN: To carry out system admin actions.
 * zkConnectString: Connection string to Zookeeper.
 This is of the form host1:port1,host2:port2,host3:port3.

-After the Helix manager instance is created, only thing that needs to be registered is the state model factory.
+After the Helix manager instance is created, only thing that needs to be registered is the listener.
+When the ExternalView changes, the listener is notified.
-The methods of the State Model will be called when controller sends transitions to the Participant.
-In this example, we'll use the OnlineOffline factory.
-Other options:

-_NEED TO ADD OTHER OPTIONS HERE_

 ### Spectator Code